Piercingxx/arch-mini-mod/README.md

 Once you have those two files you want to put them in /lib/firmware/brcm/ so you should have both /lib/firmware/brcm/brcm43430a0-sdio.bin and /lib/firmware/brcm/brcm43430a0-sdio.txt

-Screen Orientation is off by 90 degrees on Debian, does not auto rotate on Arch.
+Screen Orientation is off by 90 degrees on Debian and Plasma, does not auto rotate on Arch.
+Just lock rotation.
 Have not tested audio as I am using this with yazi and nvim only.